FREQUENTLY ASKED QUESTIONS

 A: Absolutely not.
 We are not financial planners, attorneys or tax consultants, nor do we offer any direct or indirect financial, legal or tax advice.
-Questions regarding these matters should be directed to those licensed to do so.
+Questions regarding these matters should be handled by licensed professionals.

 Q: We have heard differing opinions/facts regarding the “net worth” requirements of the claimant.
 Can you be more specific regarding these requirements?

 A: The VA defines “net worth” as bank accounts, stocks, bonds, mutual funds and annuities.
+There are no limits or ceilings.
+The VA will use a “subjective” determination on net worth in considering each claim.
 The claimant’s personal residence, autos and personal belongings are excluded from “net worth.”
 There is no “look back” period.